 Dana El-Mughayyar

-Dana is not only involved in Cardiac Research, she is also the Clinical Research Manager for the Chronic Pain Service Clinic at Horizon Health Network.
-She acts as the research representative on the Neurosciences Network, a provincial group focusing on updating and discussing neurosurgery case care standards.
-She sits on the Acute Spinal Cord Injury Accreditation team for Health Canada Accreditation 2022-2023 at the Saint John Regional Hospital, Accreditation Canada People-Centred Spinal Cord Injury Rehabilitation Program, and is a steering committee member of the Spinal Cord Injury Network of Atlantic Provinces.
+Beyond her notable achievements in cardiac research, Dana also serves as the Clinical Research Manager for the Chronic Pain Service Clinic at the Horizon Health Network.
+She takes on the vital role of representing research interests on the Neurosciences Network, a provincial group dedicated to the continuous improvement of neurosurgery case care standards.
+Moreover, Dana contributes her expertise as a member of the Acute Spinal Cord Injury Accreditation team for Health Canada Accreditation 2022-2023 at the Saint John Regional Hospital and is actively involved in the Accreditation Canada People-Centred Spinal Cord Injury Rehabilitation Program.
+She also serves as a valued steering committee member of the Spinal Cord Injury Network of Atlantic Provinces.

 Read and follow her here: Publications |ResearchGate